 The radical transformation of Canadian Literature into a robust body of writing occurred during the twentieth century, a period of intense immigration to this country.
 This course will examine a range of work by newly arrived and not-so newly arrived writers and will consider how identity is affected by the physical and cultural upheaval that characterizes the immigrant's experience.
-Whether

-1. Credit
+Whether and how the "self" is (re)constituted through immigration narratives will be considered.
+1 Credit